February 1, 2023

 - Mountain Cedar (Juniper)

-Allergens in the Eastern United States
+February Allergies in the Eastern United States

 The last hurrah of winter has come through the East.
 Through this last cold front, we expect more time spent indoors meaning more exposure to allergens such as mold, pet dander, and dust.
 These are considered perennial allergens because they are allergens that survive and keep you sneezing all year long, regardless of the season!
 Meanwhile, outdoor allergens are slowly but surely increasing as we prepare for the upcoming spring tree pollen season.